RyanNgCT/wonderland-ctf/README.md

   1. What is the process number of the notepad process?
   2. A SIP VoIP client software was running on the machine.
 What is the IP address of the server that the client was hardcoded to use?
   3. The user working on the Windows machine was trying to do some shopping on amazon.com.
-Recover the email address and password of the user.(Flag is the username)
+Recover the email address and password of the user.
+(Flag is the password)

 **Guidelines**